 Anne Elizabeth Moore is a cultural critic and author of several award-winning, best-selling nonfiction books including Unmarketable (The New Press) and Cambodian Grrrl (Cantankerous Titles).
-She has held Fulbright scholarships and was a USC Annenberg/Getty Arts Journalism Fellow, and is the recipient of a 2016 Write A House Fellowship in Detroit.
-Her work has appeared in The Baffler, Al Jazeera, Salon, The Onion, Talking Points Memo, Wilson Quarterly, Tin House, and in international art exhibitions including the Whitney Biennial and solo shows at the MCA Chicago.
-She has appeared on CNN, NPR, and in The New York Times, among others, and currently lives in Chicago.
+She is a Fulbright scholar and was a USC Annenberg/Getty Arts Journalism Fellow, and is the recipient of a 2016 Write A House Fellowship in Detroit.
+Her work has appeared in The Baffler, Al Jazeera, Salon, The Onion, Talking Points Memo, Wilson Quarterly, Tin House, and in international art exhibitions, including the Whitney Biennial and solo shows at the MCA Chicago.
+She has appeared on CNN, NPR, Voice of America, and in The New York Times, among others, and currently lives in Chicago.
 Threadbare: Clothes, Sex, and Trafficking comes out in May.

 Melissa Gira Grant is a writer who tells true stories about the value of sex.
 She has contributed to The Nation, Wired, the Guardian, Jacobin, Reason, Glamour, Slate, Jezebel, Rhizome, AlterNet, Truthout and $pread, among others.
 Her first book, Playing the Whore: The Work of Sex Work, is out now from Verso.
 Find out more at melissagiragrant.com.